MonolithInd/update-fw-BC/README.md

 user that are known for hacking.

-It takes one file as input in the CWD dir: "ip_lists.txt" which is a file containing a links to files on ipdeny.com per line.
+It takes one file as input in the CWD dir: "ip_lists.txt" which is a file containing links to files on ipdeny.com per line.
 These files are aggrigated lists of netblocks known to be in that country.